Robert Whittaker (fighter): UFC Middleweight Champion

-Whittaker faced Israel Adesanya on 6 October 2019 at UFC 243.
+Whittaker faced interim middleweight champion Israel Adesanya on 6 October 2019 at UFC 243.
 He lost the bout and the championship via second-round knockout.

-Post UFC Middleweight Championship
+Post-Middleweight Championship

 Whittaker was scheduled to face Jared Cannonier on 7 March 2020 at UFC 248.
 However, on 15 January 2020, it was announced Whittaker pulled out of the bout for undisclosed reasons.
 In late April 2020, Whittaker revealed in an interview that he withdrew from the bout and training altogether due to burnout.

 Whittaker faced Darren Till on 26 July 2020 at UFC on ESPN: Whittaker vs. Till.
 He won the fight via unanimous decision.

 Whittaker faced Jared Cannonier on 24 October 2020 at UFC 254.
 He won the fight via unanimous decision.

 Whittaker was scheduled to face Paulo Costa on 17 April 2021 at UFC on ESPN 22.
-However, on March 16 Costa withdrew from the fight due to illness, and he was replaced by Kelvin Gastelum.
+However, on 16 March Costa withdrew from the fight due to illness, and he was replaced by Kelvin Gastelum.
 Whittaker won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 A rematch between Whittaker and Adesanya for the UFC Middleweight Championship took place on 12 February 2022 at UFC 271.
 Whittaker lost the bout via unanimous decision.